-10.0 School Menus
+School Menus

-- Menus will be posted on the school website, nutrient content and ingredients will be provided upon request.
-Menus will be created in accordance to USDA and NSLP guidelines. - Students will be allowed at least 20 minutes to eat lunch.
+Menus will be posted on the school website, and will include nutrient content and ingredients.

+- Menus will be created/reviewed by a Registered Dietitian or other certified nutrition professional. - Students will be allowed at least 20 minutes to eat lunch.
 Students are served lunch at a reasonable and appropriate time of day.

-11.0 Classroom Parties/Fundraisers
+Classroom Parties/Fundraisers

-As of July 1, 2014, all fundraisers will be required to meet USDA's Smart Snacks nutrition standards, with no exemptions allowed.
+As of July1, 2014, all fundraisers will be required to meet USDA's Smart Snacks nutrition standards, with no exemptions allowed.
 The policy addresses only food and beverages sold.
 Food and beverages sold outside of the defined regular school day and/or food and beverages given to students at no cost/no medium of exchange are exempt from the nutrition standards.